HomeTutorialsThe Legalities Of Crypto Betting: A Global Perspective

 Curacao

-Curacao is a popular destination for Bitcoin-betting operators due to its favourable licensing regime.
-The jurisdiction offers a “Crypto eGaming License” that allows operators to provide Bitcoin betting services in a regulated environment.
+Curacao is a popular destination for Bitcoin-betting operators due to its favorable licensing regime.
+The jurisdiction offers a “Crypto eGaming License,” allowing operators to provide cryptocurrency betting services in a regulated environment.

 On the other hand, certain countries have implemented stricter regulations or outright bans on Bitcoin betting: